-What you need: Enough people to play (probably at least twelve), a slip of paper for everyone to write on, pens to write with, and enough seats in a room for everyone (e.g., chairs or couches or benches).
+What you need: Enough people to play (probably at least twelve), slips of paper for everyone to write on, pens to write with, and enough seats in a room for everyone (e.g., chairs or couches or benches).
 Each seat should be clearly distinguishable, so the floor probably wouldn’t be the best, and it’s best if they’re arranged in a circle.
 Oh, and you need one couch that seats exactly four people (or a bench or set of chairs will do).

 How to play: First, designate one four-seater couch (or bench or set of chairs) as the Couch.
 The point of the game is to have all four seats on the Couch occupied by your team members.
-Next, divide into two teams.
+Next, divide into two equal teams.
 The easiest way to play is boys versus girls, because everyone always needs to remember who’s on their team, and things might get a little confusing later.
 Boys versus girls is easy.
-If you can’t do boys versus girls, though, maybe you could divide family versus family, or teens versus adults – any division that the players will be able to remember easily.
+If you can’t do boys versus girls, though, maybe you could divide family versus family, or teens versus adults—any division that the players will be able to remember easily.

 So you have your teams?
 Good.
 Let’s say you’re playing boys versus girls.
 So next, have everyone sit in the circle in the order boy-girl-boy-girl.
 (This means that each team will have two players on the Couch.)
 Also, it’s important that one seat stays empty, so you need one more seat than there are people.

 Next, hand out the slips of paper and pens and have everyone write their first name down (if you have two players with the same name, have them use their last initial, too).
 Then gather up the slips of paper, toss them in a hat, and hand them out to everyone again.
 Each player will get someone else’s name.
 Someone might get his or her own name, but that’s fine.
 It’s just important that everyone keep the name a secret.